Harry Hoogstraal: Life and work

-Hoogstraal earned B.A. and M.S. degrees (1938 and 1942) from the University of Illinois at Chicago, before his training was interrupted by World War II to serve as an officer entomologist (1943–1946) in the United States Army.
+Hoogstraal earned Bachelor of Arts and Master of Science degrees (1938 and 1942) from the University of Illinois Chicago, before his training was interrupted by World War II to serve as an officer entomologist (1943–1946) in the United States Army.
 He later received Ph.D.
-(1959) and D.Sc.
-(1971) degrees from the London School of Hygiene and Tropical Medicine.
+(1959) and Doctor of Science (1971) degrees from the London School of Hygiene and Tropical Medicine.
 As a master's degree candidate at the University of Illinois, he organized and led (1938–1941) four multi-disciplinary biological expeditions into the mountain and desert portions of western and southwestern Mexico.
 These resulted in the amassing of large, scientifically valuable collections of animals and plants.
 During World War II, Hoogstraal was assigned to the U.S. Army 19th Medical General Laboratory, near Hollandia, Dutch New Guinea, where in 1945 he and Willard V. King engaged in a massive taxonomic study of the mosquitoes of that area.
 Their time for working up and publishing on their large and rich New Guinea mosquito collection was limited by the forward movement of the war and by the necessity for involvement in other projects in the war's aftermath, but they published descriptions of 36 new species of mosquitoes from their New Guinea collections in a series of 11 papers that contributed to an understanding of the rich and then largely unknown culicid fauna of the southwest Pacific.
 Additionally, their collections, deposited in the U.S. National Museum, have through the intervening years served as a rich resource to many other individuals involved in taxonomic research on Southwest Pacific mosquitoes.